Entanglement dynamics of second quantized quantum fields: Conclusion

 We apply these results for analysis of the two-mode Jaynes-Cummings model.
 The photon-atom interaction has been assumed to be helicity preserving thus the dynamics of ``$+$"- and ``$-$"-polarized photons are separable.
-However, absorption and re-emission of photons by the atom introduces an effective interaction between the photons of the same polarizations.
-This interaction, similarly to the case of the two-mode boson field, entangles photons with the typical Gaussian drop of coherence in the limit of large number of photons $N\gg1$.
+However, absorption and re-emission of photons by the atom introduces an effective interaction between the photons of the same polarizations resulting in photon entanglement.
+This situation provides the clear illustration of the physical origin of entanglement for the field with apparently separable dynamics (or, say, the two-mode boson field with absent inter-mode interaction).
+Due to indistinguishability all photons are always in the superposition of states with different polarizations (except, of course, when the system is completely polarized) and, therefore, is always affected by ``both parts" of the dynamics.

+We show that the effective interaction leads to the typical Gaussian drop of coherence in the limit of large number of photons $N\gg1$.
 Since the interaction with the single atom is shared among the photons the strength of the effective interaction drops $\propto 1/N^{3/2}$.
 This leads to prolonged both the oscillations of entanglement $T = \sqrt{2 N^3}/\omega_R$ and the entanglement time $\tau = N \sqrt{2}/\omega_R$.